Calculating Hay Share Agreements

 Sample Contributions Worksheet

-Note: This example does not include values for additional landlord costs like annual fertilizer cost or the cost of nutrients exported from the land in the form of hay (for an estimate of the value of exported nutrient use the Saskatchewan Ministry of Agriculture Hay Share Calculator - need link here) .
+Note: This example does not include values for additional landlord costs like annual fertilizer cost or the cost of nutrients exported from the land in the form of hay (for an estimate of the value of exported nutrient use the Saskatchewan Ministry of Agriculture Hay Share Calculator.
 Costs for cutting and baling can vary depending on the size of the equipment used.

 Many landlords prefer to sell standing hay crops by pricing the hay on a cents/pound or dollars/bale basis.
 This type of an agreement effectively reduces landlords' marketing and quality risk.
 Bale size, moisture content and time of payment should be agreed upon and included in a written agreement.
 There is significant weather risk in producing good quality hay and this risk is usually factored into the bid price for standing hay.

 Determine the local supply and price of hay.
-Sources include daily and weekly newspapers as well as Saskatchewan Agriculture's Feed Grain and Forage Listing Service or on line classified ad websites like Kijiji.
+Sources include daily and weekly newspapers or online classified ad websites like Kijiji.

 Using sample input data in above example: